nikolay-turpitko/my-purple-plugins/README.md

 ## TODO
 I don't know how to invoke Travis build manually and make tag automatically.
-As a workaround I'll add current date below to make it normal build.
+As a workaround I'll add current date below to cause it make a normal build.

 - 2018-12-30